Dmitry Kobak

 ORCID Github Pubmed Dblp arXiv

-@hippopedoid on Twitter
+@hippopedoid on Bluesky

 @amoeba at CrossValidated.SE

 Prior to that, I was a group leader in the Hertie AI institute at Tübingen University.

-I am also interested in statistical forensics and have been involved in the analysis of Russian electoral falsifications, war fatalities, Covid-19 excess mortality, and LLM usage in academic publishing.
 I am a member of the ELLIS society.

+My night-science hobby is statistical forensics.
+I have been involved in the analysis of Russian electoral falsifications, war fatalities, Covid-19 excess mortality, and LLM usage in academic publishing.

 News